 The Concept Of Intelligent Tracking of Training Intervention

 First a small story: David is an ace Learning Manager.
 He has spent weeks identifying a mobile training partner, did a deep evaluation and conducted multiple meetings to deploy it perfectly.
-Finally, he went live with a gleaming new mobile training initiative.
+Convinced about outcomes of the new mobile training app, eventually, he went live with a gleaming new mobile training initiative.
 However, David soon found out, while tracking training intervention, that it is not working as expected.
 Most of the employees were not spending enough time reading the content.
 What went wrong?

 If the above story sounds familiar, OR if you are afraid you might run into something similar, read on…

-Mobile training is new, and there is no dearth of training vendors touting feature after feature.
+Mobile Training is not new; there is no scarcity of mobile training vendors flaunting features after features.
 From AI to blockchain to AR and even VR, we have vendors claiming fancy new tools to train people.
 However, like most things in life, the eventual success boils down to some very basic fundamental principles.
 Getting the basics wrong will throw off the most cutting edge technology one deploys, while getting the basics right will lead to dramatically high training completion.

 HandyTrain has over 90% training completion rate across 45000 employees in 7 sectors.